The Sun

 Reading the Card

-The upright Sun card is one of the most positive cards in the deck.
-It represents success and fulfillment and a time of prosperity and abundance.
-This period may come after a time of adversity or a change in life or goals.
+The Upright Sun is one of the most positive cards in the deck.
+It represents success, fulfillment, and a time of prosperity and abundance.
+This period may arrive after a time of adversity, or following a shift in life goals.

-It may denote a change in how you see yourself, giving you a healthier outlook and increased confidence and self-esteem as well as the potential for spiritual progression based on a contented mind.
-This balance may also lead to health improvements and healing.
+It may denote a change in how you see yourself, giving you a healthier outlook, increased confidence and self-esteem, and spiritual progression based on a contented mind.
+This balance may lead to health improvements and healing.

-In relationships it denotes a period of harmony and growth.
-For those trying for a family is one of the main cards denoting success.
-In business and work it points to a period of advancement and recognition.
+In relationships, it denotes a period of harmony and growth.
+For those trying for a family, it is one of the primary cards indicating success.
+In business and work, it points to a period of advancement and recognition.

-There is however the chance of becoming complacent after success or pushing all the success to yourself.
+There is, however, the danger of becoming complacent after success, or hoarding the glory for yourself.
 Avoid ego and burning bridges.

-The reversed Sun card represents an inability to make the most of the good times.
-This may be because of the pain of a previous period or previous events, resulting in a lack of self-esteem or inability to act even in the good times.
+The Reversed Sun represents an inability to make the most of the good times.
+This may stem from the pain of a previous period, resulting in a lack of self-esteem or an inability to act, even when circumstances are favorable.

 The current abundance may be setting up problems for the future.
-You may be wasting the material gains or concentrating on success at the expense of the things that gained you the chance.
-Watch your relationships and partnerships.
+You may be squandering material gains, or concentrating on success at the expense of the very things that earned you the opportunity in the first place.
+Watch your relationships and partnerships closely.

 Card Design Process